brown-dash/Dash-Documentation/markdown/features/generative-ai.md

 ## Text

-You can invoke GPT-3 to respond to a text prompt inside of a text node by opening the context menu (three bars icon) => options => Ask GPT-3.
+You can invoke GPT-3 to respond to a text prompt inside of a text node by opening the context menu (three bars icon) => `Ask GPT-3`.
 It will type in its response in the text node containing the prompt.

 ![](../../assets/gifs/ai/ai-text.gif){:.img}